akeneo/pim-api-docs/content/concepts/products.md

 :::

 ::: warning
-Note that the `quantified_associations` field is only available in Serenity.
+The `quantified_associations` field is only available since the 5.0.
 :::

 ::: warning
-Note that the `quality_scores` field is only available in Serenity and when the `with_quality_scores` query parameter is set to `true`.
+Note that the `quality_scores` field is only available since the 5.0 and when the `with_quality_scores` query parameter is set to `true`.
 :::

 ::: panel-link Want more details about the product resource?
 [Check its endpoints here!](/api-reference.html#Product)